 What is a CN22?

-A Customs Declaration, CN22, is a customs document (form) completed by you in order to declare to Customs authorities the content of your package (consignment), i.e. the nature of the goods (including a detailed description and value); their country of origin, and if known the customs tariff number (HS Code).
+A Customs Declaration, CN22, is a customs document declaring the contents of your consignment to customs authorities.
+It states the nature of the goods, including a detailed description; their value; country of origin, and if known the customs tariff number (HS Code).

 Do You Need A Certificate of Origin too?

-In some rare cases, because of the CN22 containing the “country of origin” of the goods you are sending overseas, you may need to ask your buyer (or the ultimate receiver of your goods/consignment) if they need a Certificate of Origin, which basically identifies the country where the goods/consignment originated.
-You buyer may need it to authenticate that the goods you’re sending genuinely come from the country you’ve stated.
-Don’t just presume and get a Certificate of Origin (C/O), first ask your buyer if they need it and only then go to the trouble and expense of getting a C/O.
+In some rare cases, yes, because the CN22 contains the “country of origin” of the goods you are sending overseas.
+Although, you may need to ask your buyer (or the final recipient of your goods) if they need a Certificate of Origin, which basically identifies the country where the goods originated.
+Your buyer may need it to authenticate that the goods you’re sending genuinely come from the country you’ve stated.
+Always ask your buyer first if they need a Certificate of Origin, to avoid going through the bother and expense of acquiring one.

 When is a Customs Declaration used?